The PTH test measures the level of parathyroid hormone in the blood.

 - Swelling in the parathyroid glands, called primary hyperparathyroidism

 - Vitamin D disorders, including not enough sunlight in older adults and problems absorbing, breaking down, and using vitamin D in the body

 A lower-than-normal level may occur with:

-- Accidental removal of parathyroid glands during neck surgery
+- Accidental removal of parathyroid glands during thyroid surgery

 - Autoimmune destruction of the parathyroid gland